SC378 - Introduction to Ultrafast Optics

 Explain how ultrashort-pulse lasers and amplifiers work.

-Describe and describe ultrashort pulses and their many distortions.
+Describe ultrashort pulses and their many distortions.

 Use nonlinear optics to an convert ultrashort laser pulse to virtually any wavelength.